 The way to measure the flatness of an aggregate is the Flakiness Index (see Chapter 4).
 This index is the percentage, by weight, of the aggregate that consists of flat and elongated pieces.
 Most Class A and B aggregate in Minnesota have a Flakiness Index between 18 and 30 percent.
 Class C aggregates have lower Flakiness Indices, typically between 9 and 20 percent.
-Aggregate with Flakiness Indices over 30 percent should not be used for seal coating.
-On high volume roadways, the Flakiness Index should not exceed 20 percent.
+Aggregate with Flakiness Indices over 25 percent should not be used for seal coating.

-Tips for using Flat Aggregate:
+Tips for using flat aggregate: